Marley & Me (film): Production

-Because the film covers 14 years in the life of the dog, 22 different yellow labradors played the part of Marley (as revealed in the special feature Finding Marley on the DVD).
+Because the film covers 14 years in the life of the dog, 22 different yellow labradors played the part of Marley.

 The film was shot on location in Florida's West Palm Beach, Fort Lauderdale, Hollywood, Miami, and Dolphin Stadium, in addition to Philadelphia and West Chester in Pennsylvania.
-The Irish honeymoon scenes were shot in and around Ballynahinch Castle, Connemara, County Galway, Ireland.
+The Irish honeymoon scenes were shot in and around Ballynahinch Castle, in Connemara, County Galway, Ireland.

 The film's score was composed by Theodore Shapiro, who previously had worked with director Frankel on The Devil Wears Prada.
 He recorded it with the Hollywood Studio Symphony at the Newman Scoring Stage at 20th Century Fox.

 Dave Barry, Grogan's fellow South Florida humor columnist, makes an uncredited cameo as a guest at the surprise party celebrating Grogan's 40th birthday.